css/csso/README.md

 }
 ```

-New result (29 bytes extra saving):
+The result will be (29 bytes extra saving):

 ```css
 .module1-foo,.module2-baz{color:red}.module1-bar,.module2-qux{font-size:1.5em;background:#ff0}.module2-qux{width:50px}
 ```

-If class name doesn't specified in `scopes` it belongs to default "scope". `scopes` doesn't affect `classes`.
-If class name presents in `scopes` but missed in `classes` (both sections specified) it will be filtered.
+If class name isn't mentioned in the `scopes` it belongs to default scope. `scopes` data doesn't affect `classes` whitelist.
+If class name mentioned in `scopes` but missed in `classes` (both sections are specified) it will be filtered.

-Note that class name can't be specified in several scopes.
-Also selector can't has classes from different scopes.
-In both cases an exception throws.
+Note that class name can't be set for several scopes.
+Also selector can't has a class names from different scopes.
+In both cases an exception will thrown.

-Currently the optimizer doesn't care about out-of-bounds selectors order changing safety (i.e. selectors that may be matched to elements with no class name of scope, e.g. `.scope div` or `.scope ~ :last-child`) since assumes scoped CSS modules doesn't relay on it's order.
+Currently the optimizer doesn't care about changing order safety for out-of-bounds selectors (i.e. selectors that match to elements without class name, e.g. `.scope div` or `.scope ~ :last-child`).
+It assumes that scoped CSS modules doesn't relay on it's order.
 It may be fix in future if to be an issue.

 ### Debugging